The Same Collapse, Twice

 Now consider what happens as climate changes.

 Species have thermal tolerances.
-As temperatures rise, some species can’t cope:
+As temperatures rise, some can’t cope:

 • They fail to reproduce